clue/reactphp-ami/README.md

 #### getFieldValue()

-The `getFieldValue($key)` method can be used to get the first value for the given field key.
+The `getFieldValue(string $key): ?string` method can be used to get the first value for the given field key.
 If no value was found, `null` is returned.

 #### getFieldValues()

-The `getFieldValues($key)` method can be used to get a list of all values for the given field key.
+The `getFieldValues(string $key): string[]` method can be used to get a list of all values for the given field key.
 If no value was found, an empty `array()` is returned.

 #### getFields()

-The `getFields()` method can be used to get an array of all fields.
+The `getFields(): array` method can be used to get an array of all fields.

 #### getActionId()

-The `getActionId()` method can be used to get the unique action ID of this message.
+The `getActionId(): string` method can be used to get the unique action ID of this message.
 This is a shortcut to get the value of the "ActionID" field.

 #### Response